vishal-verma-96/personal-expense-tracker/README.md

 - 📅 Log daily expenses with date
 - 📂 Categorize spending (Fooding, Shopping, etc.)
-- 📝 Add item description and amount
+- 📝 Add item Name and its amount
 - 💳 Monthly budget tracking
 - 📊 Summary of expenses by category
 - 📄 View all expense history in a tabular format